christian-byrne/SC2-hotkeys-file-generator/README.md

 11. The output file will be in the same folder you are in (`sc2-hotkeys` folder).
 There are two example files there already (`zerg-control-grid.SC2Hotkeys` and `zerg-shift-grid.SC2Hotkeys`)
 12. Drag and drop the output file (its extension should be `.SC2Hotkeys`) to your SC2 Hotkeys folder ([See: Where is sc2 hotkey folder on my computer?](https://liquipedia.net/starcraft2/Hotkeys#:~:text=Hotkeys%20are%20stored%20in%20the,your%20Windows%20My%20Documents%20folder.)).
 If you've never made any custom hotkeys, you may need to create a new hotkey profile in the SC2 game and make a single change, and the folder will be generated.
 13. Restart/start the game.
 In SC2 game, go to `Menu` -> `Options` -> `Hotkeys` -> `Select Profile`
+14. click `ignore` if prompted about hotkey conflicts.
 14. Select the newly created profile and click `Accept`

 ***Note*** - You may also want to look at the hotkey files already in your hotkey folder and then copy paste some of the options at the top of the file into the newly created file (things like custom control groups and camera control which this script does not generate hotkeys for).